Don’t Use SEO Clickbait To Try To Trick Visitors To Your Blog

-In this article, I am writing about the downsides of clickbait and how SEO helps blog sites gain regular organic traffic.
+In this article, I am writing about the downsides of SEO clickbait and how good SEO helps blog sites gain regular organic traffic.

-Here is my research data on the three keywords I selected using Semrush.
+Here is my research data on the three keywords I selected.

-However, if I was to be greedy and think about using a clickbait headline, I would take a different approach.
+However, if I were to be greedy and think about using SEO clickbait titles, I would take a different approach.

 All you would need to do is include Taylor Swift in the blog post title.
 Perhaps, How Taylor Swift Uses Clickbait And SEO On Her Blog Sites.

-But without any proof or accurate knowledge about how or what techniques she or her staff use to gain traffic, it would definitely have a huge information gap.
+But you have no proof or accurate knowledge about how or what techniques she or her staff uses to gain traffic.

-It is something that search engines would spot in an instant.
+It is something that search engines can spot in an instant.
 There is no way any regular blogger could write an informative post about this headline.

-Quality SEO will always win in the long run.
+Quality SEO and useful content will always win in the long run.

 There are no shortcuts or black hat tricks to building a successful blog.

-Inappropriate keywords, keyword stuffing and buying backlinks are too easy for search engines to recognise.
+Inappropriate SEO clickbait keywords, keyword stuffing, and buying backlinks are too easy for search engines to recognize.

-The only way to win is to write fantastic long-form articles that are both informative or entertaining.
+The only way to create content and win is to write fantastic long-form articles that are both informative or entertaining.

 They also need to be grammatically perfect and easy to read.
 Using an online grammar checker is an absolute must today.

 You will often read that content is king in blogging and content marketing.
-But it is only half true.
+But it is only half right.